garySiladi/webpractice/README.md

 ### Helpers:

-- Mozilla developer network (mdn) is the documentation source to go
+- Mozilla developer network (MDN) is the documentation source to go
 - Get inspired by `lodash` and ES6 when looking for how to do certain operations in JS
 - Specifications are your friends for web trio HTML/JS/CSS
 - Take a look at JS Promises
-- `fetch` API can be used for transfering data between client and server
+- `fetch` API can be used for transferring data between client and server